gamingwithevets/u8-emu-frontend/README.md

 This is a **frontend** for [Fraser Price / Fraserbc / Delta](https://github.com/Fraserbc)'s [u8_emu](https://github.com/Fraserbc/u8_emu) emulator written in Python.
 Most of the code was based on the [SimU8 frontend](https://github.com/gamingwithevets/simu8-frontend).

 This frontend serves as a replacement to Delta's own frontend that uses `ncurses`.
-Currently, it's best to use an emulator ROM, as the keyboard for real ROMs doesn't work at the moment.

 # Installation
 1. Clone this repository and submodules: